macdonald_cv_2022.pdf |

 (* Authorship determined alphabetically; † Undergraduate Coauthor/Mentee)

-31. Hopkins, SH, A Hazel, J Pourtois, AJ Chamberlin, Z Gajewski, I Harryman, SH Sokolow, AJ MacDonald, N Nova, A Ahmed, J Andiani, A Emerson, N Febriani, NL Finley, Q Izza, A Miller, I Sartika, K Webb, S Burza, IZ Siregar, Y Setiawan, IJ Jones, ZYC Liu & GA De Leo.
+33. Hopkins, SH, A Hazel, J Pourtois, AJ Chamberlin, Z Gajewski, I Harryman, SH Sokolow, AJ MacDonald, N Nova, A Ahmed, J Andiani, A Emerson, N Febriani, NL Finley, Q Izza, A Miller, I Sartika, K Webb, S Burza, IZ Siregar, Y Setiawan, IJ Jones, ZYC Liu & GA De Leo.
 Health and livelihood support buffered rural communities and protected rainforests during the COVID-19 pandemic.
-Submitted to Lancet Planetary Health.
+In revisions at Lancet Planetary Health.

 |